mautrix/docs/bridges/general/end-to-bridge-encryption.md

     a local raspberry pi or similar to ensure your cloud provider can't see messages.

+Traffic from the bridge to remote network always follows the remote protocol as if the bridge was a native client.
+For example, messages sent to Signal are always encrypted between the bridge and Signal clients.

 ## Basic usage

 To enable it, you must install the bridge with dependencies: